kgyrtkirk/druid/.github/BENCHMARKING.md

 **Separated runner and pusher:**
 - Benchmarks run in parallel for speed
 - Results communicated via GitHub artifacts
+- Single commit for all suites keeps history clean
 - Single push operation reduces API calls and conflicts
 - Easy to add more benchmark suites